Cleveland Clinic logo

 Generally, an episiotomy follows this process:

-• You'll get anesthesia so you don't feel pain.
-If you've already had an epidural, you don't have feeling from your waist down.
-You may not need any additional anesthesia.
-If you haven't had an epidural, your provider injects a local anesthetic into the perineum.
+1. You get anesthesia (numbing medication) so you don't feel pain.
+If you’ve already had an epidural, you may not need additional anesthesia.
+If you haven’t had an epidural, your provider injects a local anesthetic into your perineum.

-• Your provider uses absorbable stitches to repair the tissues and muscles affected.
+4. Your provider uses dissolvable stitches to repair the torn tissues.
 They evaluate the degree of the tear and check for complications.

 Types of episiotomy incisions